 The University of the Incarnate Word is committed to educational excellence in a context of faith in Jesus Christ, the Incarnate Word of God.
-Thus, through a liberal education, the University cultivates the development of the whole person and values of life-long learning.
-To that end, faculty and students support each other in the search for and communication of truth, thoughtful innovation, care of the environment, community service, and social justice.
+Thus, through a liberal education, the University cultivates the development of the whole person and values lifelong learning.
+To that end, faculty and students support each other in the search for and communication of truth, thoughtful innovation, care for the environment, community service, and social justice.